sbmlteam/libsbml/win32/README.txt

 structure needs to be created and this directory also added to the include list.

-To create the directory ..\libsbml\include run createInclude.bat from the ..\libsbml\win32 directory.
+To create the directory ..\libsbml\include either

+run createInclude.bat from the ..\libsbml\win32 directory

+or

+build libSBML from MSVC which includes a postbuild step that creates the directory

 -----
 MSVC6